simeononsecurity/simeononsecurity.ch/content/articles/python-security-best-practices-protecting-code-data/index.en.md

 ### 7. Enable Logging and Monitoring

-To enhance the security of your Python applications, it is essential to **implement comprehensive logging and monitoring mechanisms**.
+To enhance the security of your Python applications, you need to **implement comprehensive logging and monitoring mechanisms**.
 Logging allows you to track events and activities within your application, while monitoring provides real-time visibility into the system's behavior, enabling the detection and investigation of security incidents.

 By enabling **logging**, you can capture relevant information about the execution of your application, including **errors**, **warnings**, and **user activities**.
 Properly configured logging helps you identify issues, debug problems, and **trace security-related events**.
 For example, you can log authentication attempts, access to sensitive resources, or suspicious activities that may indicate a security breach.